rohitdatta/gatsby/packages/gatsby-plugin-image/README.md

 - **outputPixelDensities**:
   A list of image pixel densities to generate.
 It will never generate images larger than the source, and will always include a 1x image.
   Default is [ 1, 2 ] for fixed images, meaning 1x, 2x, 3x, and [0.25, 0.5, 1, 2] for fluid.
 In this case, an image with a fluid layout and width = 400 would generate images at 100, 200, 400 and 800px wide`,
-- **sizes**:
-  The "sizes" property, passed to the img tag.
-This describes the display size of the image.
-  This does not affect the generated images, but is used by the browser to decide which images to download.
-You can leave this blank for fixed images, or if the responsive image container will be the full width of the screen.
-In these cases we will generate an appropriate value.
 - **quality**: The default quality.
 This is overriden by any format-specific options
 - **blurredOptions**: Options for the low-resolution placeholder image.
 Set placeholder to "BLURRED" to use this
   - width